 CUASA members are entitled to a professional expense reimbursement account to purchase items related to the performance of their professional or teaching duties.
 This account can be used for books, equipment, memberships in professional associations or for travel.

-The annual amount for 2019-2020 is $2,150.
+The PER amount under the 2021-2024 collective agreement is $2,200 per year.
 On each May 1, unspent portions will be carried over provided the total does not exceed five (5) years entitlement.
 Balances in excess of five years will be permanently removed and transferred to the CUASA Scholarship Fund.
 Claims generally must be submitted by April 30 of each year.